 Why It Works:

-• Cabinets or shelves in the laundry room can store attachments and other accessories.
+- Cabinets or shelves can store attachments and cords efficiently.

 Garage or Basement